Are employers and employees administratively ready for work after Covid-19? — Dr Arvinder Singh HS | Malay Mail

 MAY 8 — Return to work is about start, and there is a national hype to get things going again.
 But do take a minute to stop and wonder; are we jumping the gun?
 Yes, work can start again, good, but are our customers again ready to make orders as there were before?
 Are employers ready to adapt to the new norms?
 Here are some of the things that must be considered for the well-being of employees:

-· Start production at a slow and steady pace- you do not want to have an oversupply in the market due to poo orders uptake again resulting in another bout of money bleed again.
+·Start production at a slow and steady pace- you do not want to have an oversupply in the market due to poor orders uptake again resulting in another bout of money bleed again.

 2. There should be no overtime as there was prior to the pandemic.
 Staff scheduling to be altered